Nurse Kelly | Chemical Peels

 While generally safe, chemical peels carry some risks, including redness, irritation, and changes in skin pigmentation.
 In rare cases, complications such as scarring or infection may occur.

 Nurse Kelly is committed to ensuring a safe and effective chemical peel experience for each client.
 With her expertise, Nurse Kelly customizes treatment plans and meticulously selects the most suitable peels based on individual skin types and concerns, helping to prevent potential risks and complications.
-Moreover, our Cayman Doctors conduct a thorough health assessment for all potential candidates, further reducing the risk of complications.
+Dr. Christoffersen, our Dermatologist at Cayman Doctors, works closely with Nurse Kelly to conduct a thorough health assessment for all potential candidates, further reducing the risk of complications.
 This comprehensive approach aims not only to enhance the overall safety of the procedure but also to achieve optimal and satisfying results for our clients, ensuring a positive and rejuvenating skincare experience.

 What to Expect Before Chemical Peels